RohanAnandPandit/spade/README.md

 Now you can run ```app.py``` to start the Flask server which will serve the application and API at ```localhost:5000```.
 Alternatively you can run the backend and frontend separately if you want to try making changes yourself.

-Do refer to the project report if you would like to know more.
-There is also a Heroku application set up but may not be live now.
+You can read the full report (https://drive.google.com/file/d/15Ye-3h-WNre-DRcqaEtCioe7PnCrBMZp/view?usp=sharing) for the project for further details .
+There is also a Heroku application set up that may be deactivated.